Features

 Evaluating

-To evaluate an experiment, you can:
+To evaluate a saved experiment, you can:

 from benchmarl.hydra_config import reload_experiment_from_file